appbaseio/Docs/content/docs/reactivesearch/v3/advanced/richsnippets.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

-# Multiple index using pipelines
+# Data from multiple index using pipelines

 Just like we added google knowledge graph to the pipeline we can also create a pipeline to add data from multiple indices.
 We can see a running example below which combines information from two indices `good-books-ds` and `good-books`.